 The prostate gland is located under the bottom of the bladder between the pubic joint and the rectum.
-The main cause of the disease is an infection, which can get into the prostate in different ways, such as from the bladder, urethra, and rectum.
-However, very often prostatitis develops because of blood stasis in the prostate area.
+The leading cause of the disease is an infection, which can get into the prostate in different ways, such as from the bladder, urethra, and rectum.
+However, prostatitis often develops because of blood stasis in the prostate area.
 For example, in men, representatives of "sedentary" professions - drivers, construction plant operators, machinists, and office workers.

 Known two forms of the disease - acute and chronic.
 The acute form is not so common.

-The 3 most important symptoms of chronic prostatitis:
+The three most important symptoms of chronic prostatitis:

 Symptoms appear gradually, without bothering too much.
 Body temperature rarely rises to 37 ° C, usually noted pain or discomfort in the crotch, behind the pubis, in the anus.
 During urination, there may be a slight discharge from the urethra.
-After some time there are problems with erection.
+After some time, there are problems with erection.
 This is due to the involvement in the inflammatory process of the nerves responsible for erectile function.
-The libido is decreased and the quality of spontaneous and/or adequate erections is impaired.
+The libido is decreased, and the quality of spontaneous and adequate erections is impaired.